lanelayer/lanelayer.github.io/riscv-intent.md

 }
 ```

-## Writing RISC-V intent programe
+## Writing RISC-V intent program

-This section walks through building a minimal bare-metal RISC-V programe that can communicate with a host system.
+This section walks through building a minimal bare-metal RISC-V program that can communicate with a host system.
 We'll create each file and explain what it does and why it's needed.

 ### Step 1: Set up dependencies